 If the pain becomes unmanageable, you may need to consider surgery.
 There is no single surgery for arthritis of the wrist, hand or fingers.
 Which one is right for you depends on your underlying problem, how much of the joint is involved, and how you need to use your wrist, hand or fingers.

 If you have advanced osteoarthritis that affects most of the wrist, your surgeon will probably suggest a wrist fusion or an artificial wrist joint.
-If you have advanced osteoarthritis that affects your hands, fingers and thumbs your surgeon may consider ligament reconstruction surgery or joint replacements.
+If you have advanced osteoarthritis that affects your hands, fingers and thumbs your surgeon may consider fusions, bone excision surgery or joint replacements.